-Title Suggestions:

 Elijah, Depression, and the Prophetic in Contemporary Christianity

-How Are Elijah’s Depression and Prophetic Calling Connected?

-Can Elijah’s Psychological Pain Tell Us Anything about the Prophetic?

-What Does Psychology Have to Do with the Prophetic?

 Mark J. Chironna

 What is the role of a prophet’s psychological state?
 Because every prophetic agent has psychological states that vary over time, the question is relevant.
 As both a participant and observer of the contemporary prophetic scene, I am deeply interested in the divine-human interaction that leads to prophetic acts and utterances.
 I have found the scriptural record to be rich with applicable insights, some of them in the Elijah account.
 His story of serving amid a series of psychological highs and lows illumines not only his experiences but the experiences of prophetic agents everywhere throughout history.